 Now if this isn't motivation enough, apple cider vinegar can minimize hair loss.
 These are all great things for an active swimmer.
 There have been plenty of great reviews on the positive effects of using apple cider vinegar on hair.
 Make sure to do plenty of research if you think this may be an alternative that you'd like to try.

 Towel Pat Dry Hair

 Instead, try wringing your hair out in the shower and towel dry the remaining water on hair.
-Afterwards, let your hair air dry for maximum control over heat damage.
+Afterward, let your hair air dry for maximum control over heat damage.

-Detangling your golden locs is very important.
+Detangling your golden locks is very important.
 Wet hair is the easiest to knot up.
 If you detangle your mane the right way you, can help prevent thinning and breakage.